polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 To develop on Substrate, your computer needs some prerequisites to establish a working development environment.

-> **Note:** Setting up your computer is probably the hardest part of this tutorial, so don't let
+> Setting up your computer is probably the hardest part of this tutorial, so don't let
 > this discourage you.

 ### Substrate Development